CenturionTheMan/Data-Structures/README.md

 # Data Structures

+This project was made for university purposes.

-This project implements selected data structures to measure their operational time and space complexity.
+It implements selected data structures to measure their operational time and space complexity.

 The implemented data structures are:
   * Dynamic array